hackclub/hackclub/workshops/platformer/README.md

 ## Part I: Set-up

-Go ahead and spin up an [HTML/CSS/JS repl](https://repl.it/languages/html) and proceed once it's loaded
+Go ahead and spin up a new [HTML repl](https://repl.it/languages/html) and proceed once it's loaded

 ### Priming the HTML File